MongoEngine/mongoengine/docs/guide/querying.rst

     As of MongoEngine 0.8 the querysets utilise a local cache.
 So iterating it multiple times will only cause a single query.
-If this is not the desired behavour you can call :class:`~mongoengine.QuerySet.no_cache`
+If this is not the desired behaviour you can call :class:`~mongoengine.QuerySet.no_cache`
     (version **0.8.3+**) to return a non-caching queryset.

 Filtering queries